criscoded/pelican-post/README.md

 # Pelican Post
 A modern rewrite of my previous Next.js gallery, transitioning to a decoupled architecture with a Spring Boot backend and an Angular frontend.
 This migration prioritizes enterprise-grade security and modularity.

-> Development Context: This project serves as a more secure and scalable alternative to the Next.js implementation, addressing concerns around React Server Component vulnerabilities and avoiding the "eggs in one basket," approach of the Vercel ecosystem.
+> Development Context: This project serves as a more secure and scalable alternative to the Next.js implementation, addressing concerns around React Server Component vulnerabilities and managing separated services handed to you with tools like Vercel.

 # Architecture Overview